- How do I purchase additional quota for resources?

 What is the difference between dynamic instances and resident instances?

-Resident and dynamic instances both serve incoming requests.
+Dynamic and resident (or idle) instances both serve incoming requests.
 When dynamic instances finish serving a request, they may be taken down by App Engine's scheduler.
 However, resident instances remain available, even if they aren't serving traffic.

 Should I assume that I will be charged for the number of instances currently shown in the Administration Console?